 Any contest that costs money to enter must remove one of the other two elements: chance or reward.
-You could pay money to enter a charity poker tournament if there was no chance of winning a prize.
-Or, if you wanted to host a contest of skill such as setting up a bowling tournament, the element of chance would be removed because the outcome of such a tournament would rely on skill and not chance.
+A player could pay money to enter a charity poker tournament if there was no chance of winning a prize, for example.

-(a) Engaging in bookmaking to the extent that he or she receives or accepts in any one day one or more bets totaling less than one thousand dollars;
+(a) Engaging in bookmaking to the extent that he or she receives or accepts in any one day one or more bets totaling less than one thousand five hundred dollars;

-(b) Receiving, in connection with any unlawful gambling scheme or enterprise, less than one thousand dollars of money played in the scheme or enterprise in any one day; or
+(b) Receiving, in connection with any unlawful gambling scheme or enterprise, less than one thousand five hundred dollars of money played in the scheme or enterprise in any one day; or

-(c) Betting something of value in an amount of three hundred dollars or more with one or more persons in one day.
+(c) Betting something of value in an amount of five hundred dollars or more with one or more persons in one day.

-28-1102 steps up the penalties if the money involved totals a thousand dollars or more in one day.
+NE Code § 28-1102 steps up the penalties if the money involved totals $1,500 or more in one day.
 The first offense is a Class I misdemeanor, followed by a Class IV felony for the second offense and a Class III felony for all further offenses.